 2010 — ongoing

-Initiated in 2010, “One’s Island” is a photography project focused on symbolizing youth’s disconnection with the rest of society through the use of landscapes.
-In contrast to a frenetic production of documentary-like images, “One’s Island” is rather a constellation of contemplative vignettes, all communicating with each other to map the territory of an illusory island.
+Initiated in 2010, “One’s Island” is a photography project focused on symbolizing youth’s disconnection with the rest of society through a constellation of contemplative vignettes, mapping together the territory of an illusory island.

-My work reveals my sensitivity to the vulnerability that attends being a teenager.
-I am interested in the interval; that highly ambiguous and uncertain period where one undergoes an exponential growth of experience and knowledge, while feeling the weight of the world on their shoulders.
-Comparably, the locations in which I capture my subjects crystallize the very idea of the interval within the landscape: the no man’s land between one thing and another thing, such as vacant lots in the city, ethereal nocturnal boulevards or isolated skate parks and beaches.
+'One's Island' reveals my sensitivity to the vulnerable and ambiguous period in which a teenager undergoes an exponential growth of experience while sensing the weight of the world on their shoulders.
+Comparably, the locations in which I capture my subjects crystallize the very idea of the interval within the landscape, such as vacant lots in the city, ethereal nocturnal boulevards or isolated skate parks or beaches.

 The photographic project was complimented in 2018 by my first fiction film, 'JULIAN' (28'45''), investigating the same subject-matter.